 Most of our classes teach partner dance, but you don’t need to bring a dance partner.
 We encourage everyone to rotate dance partners throughout the night so that everyone gets experience dancing with multiple dance partners.
-However, if you do bring a dance partner, you are allowed to dance with that person the entire class – just do not rotate.
+However, you may choose to bring a partner and not rotate if you wish.

 What class should I start with?

 If you are a beginner, we normally recommend that you start with Lindy Hop 1 or Intro to Charleston.
 Prerequisites are listed for each class, but talk with the teachers if you believe you have equivalent experience.
-See also the prerequisite graph.
+See also the prerequisite graph and list of classes.